linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    Run the `generate_send_token.sh` script.
 The user will receive an email with a token link.

 2. **Verify the Token**:
-   When the user clicks the token link, the `verify_token.php` script is executed, and it marks the token as `verified` if it's valid.
+   When the user clicks the token link, the `verify_token.php` script is executed, marking the token as `verified` if it's valid.

 3. **SSH Login**:
    After verifying the token, the user can attempt to SSH into the server.
 The `token_validation_script.sh` will check the token from the database and allow the user to log in if it's valid.